 What to Expect

-When switching between DevOps vs DevSecOps, the workflow is typically shifted left or brought closer to the client.
-A crucial initial step is getting teams ready to comprehend the requirement for a transition and how it will impact the development of your application.
-Everyone concerned should be aware of the cultural shift needed to maintain a consistent focus on security.
+When transitioning from DevOps to DevSecOps, the workflow is typically shifted left or brought closer to the client.
+A crucial initial step is to get teams ready to understand the requirement for the transition and how it will impact the development of your application.
+Everyone involved should be aware of the cultural shift needed to maintain a consistent focus on security.

 Your company will need to train personnel on secure coding procedures in order to switch smoothly.
 Your security team must work together with developers and operations on this.
 For your developers, getting educated on cybersecurity problems is a crucial first step.